upbound/function-approve/README.md

 1. When a resource is created or updated, `function-approve` calculates a hash of the monitored field (e.g., `spec.resources`).
 2. The function stores this hash in `status.newHash` (or specified field).
-3. If there's a previous approved hash (`status.oldHash`) and it doesn't match the new hash, reconciliation is paused.
+3. If there's a previous approved hash (`status.oldHash`) and it doesn't match the new hash, the function replaces Desired state with Observed state.
 4. An operator must approve the change by setting `status.approved = true`.
-5. After approval, the new hash is stored as the approved hash, the approval flag is reset, and reconciliation resumes.
+5. After approval, the new hash is stored as the approved hash, the approval flag is reset, and changes are allowed to proceed.
 6. If a customer modifies an existing claim after approval, this will generate a new hash, requiring another approval.

 ## Example